mbodenham/owlite-examples/introduction/README.md

 3. The code can now be run inside the provided docker container.
+Instruction to setup the container can be found [here](../README.md).

         ./start_owlite
         cd introduction/ && python introduction.py

-4. After completion benchmarking information will be displayed.
+4. After completion benchmarking information will be displayed, along with other useful process information.

        OwLite [INFO] Baseline: resnet18
-              Latency: 2.94397 (ms) on NVIDIA RTX A6000 For more details, visit https://owlite.ai/project/detail/672bf5dc0bebf7120a583076
+              Latency: 2.94397 (ms) on NVIDIA RTX A6000 For more details, visit https://owlite.ai/project/detail/2ceca669a6a29b27884a97ab

-5. Following the link provided by OwLite allows for the results of the resnet18 model to be viewed.
+5. Following the link provided by OwLite output allows for the results of the ResNet18 model to be viewed.

 ![OwLite dashboard](./images/owlite_dash_1.webp "OwLite Dashboard")

-6. Clicking on the orange ⊕ in the resnet18 row will allow us to begin a quantization experiment.
-Input a name for the experiment and click Enter.
+6. Clicking on the orange ⊕ at the end of the ResNet18 row allows us create a quantization experiment.
+Input `first_quantization` for the experiment name and click Enter.

 ![Creating an experiment](./images/owlite_dash_create_exp.webp "Creating an experiment")

 7. The next page shows an overview of the models architecture.
-Here the quantization setting of each layer can be adjusted, but lets leave everything at the recommended settings for this introduction.
+Here the quantization setting of each layer can be adjusted, but lets use the recommended settings for this introduction.

 ![Model overview](./images/owlite_model_view.webp "Model overview")

-8. Let's quantize the model using the recommended setting.
-Go Tools -> Recommended setting.
+8. To quantize the model using the recommended setting; Go Tools → Recommended setting.

 ![Model tools](./images/owlite_model_tools.webp "Model tools")

-9. Confirm the choice by clicking TRUST ME!
+9. Confirm by clicking TRUST ME!

 ![Model recommended](./images/owlite_model_recommended.webp "Model recommended")